pachyderm/pachyderm/doc/cookbook/splitting.md

 $ pachctl get-file bar master /users/0000000000000000
 4,alice,aaa@place.com
 # Now we take the CSV header and apply it to the directory:
-$ cat users.csv | head -n 1 | pc put-header bar master users
+$ cat users.csv | head -n 1 | pachctl put-header bar master users
 # Now when we read an individual file, we see the header plus the contents
 $ pachctl get-file bar master /users/0000000000000000
 id,name,email